Particular/docs.particular.net/nservicebus/ravendb/index.md

  - nservicebus/ravendb/connecting
 ---

 Uses the [RavenDB document database](http://ravendb.net/) for storage.
-Starting with NServiceBus 5, the RavenDB-backed persistence is no longer ILMerged into the Core and is available as a separate [NuGet package](https://www.nuget.org/packages/NServiceBus.RavenDB), which allows NServiceBus and RavenDB to be upgraded independently.
-See below for information specifically related to NServiceBus 3 and NServiceBus 4.
+When using NServiceBus Versions 5 and above, the RavenDB-backed persistence is no longer ILMerged into the Core and is available as a separate [NuGet package](https://www.nuget.org/packages/NServiceBus.RavenDB), which allows NServiceBus and RavenDB to be upgraded independently.

 ### Connection options for RavenDB